Flights From Home Customer Support Expert Amy Travels to Ireland

 Try and get your hands on some fresh fish ‘n’ chips!
 They are caught fresh in the morning and served for lunch.
 The whole fish is deep fried in a scrumptious batter and presented with the morning’s paper!

-There are two scenic roads you can drive along the Wild Atlantic Way, the more famous Ring of Kerry and the lesser known, Dingle Peninsula.
+There are two scenic roads you can drive along the Wild Atlantic Way, the more famous Ring of Kerry and the lesser-known, Dingle Peninsula.
 We talked to a lot of people and they all recommended driving the peninsula.
-The Ring of Kerry tends to be over crowded with tour busses and the narrow roads make it hard to pass them.
+The Ring of Kerry tends to be overcrowded with tour busses and the narrow roads make it hard to pass them.
 If you get stuck behind one, you end up seeing every site with about 200 other tourists.
 I was so glad we had asked!
 The peninsula was incredible and far less crowded.
 Another plus was it took us past the famous “Skellig Islands” where they filmed some of the Star Wars movies.

 Our last stop on our way down the coast was Bunratty Castle.
 We hadn’t seen many castles yet, so I was really excited to tour this one.
 Unfortunately, we got there just a tad too late to see the inside, but we walked around the grounds and hit up the gift shop.
 Definitely plan ahead for this one and time your arrival right.
 It is such a neat place and I was sad to not see it all.

-The next morning, we drove out to Kylemore Abbey and their famous gardens.
+The next morning, we drove out to Kylemore Abbey and its famous gardens.
 The abbey is a Benedictine monastery that was founded for Benedictine Nuns who fled Belgium in World War I. It is still run completely by nuns today!
 They even have a restaurant where the food is sourced mostly from the gardens and livestock they tend.
 I had the Irish stew and it was fabulous!
 The seating is cafeteria style and all the proceeds go back into the estate.
 I would love to come back here and see it in the fall!

 The tour of the gardens was so interesting!
 They were so well taken care of and beautifully manicured.
-They had everything from flowers and fruit trees, to herbs and ornamental bushes.
+They had everything from flowers and fruit trees to herbs and ornamental bushes.

 Next, we headed up to the city of Galway.
 We stopped at quaint little towns along the way including Adare, Limerick, Shannon and Kinvarra.
-Tasty food and beautiful streets are what draw the tourists here.
+Tasty food and beautiful streets are what draw tourists here.
 Pinterest and Google are full of highly recommended restaurants and shops to visit.
 We had so much fun driving around the countryside and stopping whenever something looked interesting.

 Galway is a bustling city and was quite the change from the slower paced, country towns.
 We checked into our hotel pretty late but had fun seeing all the city lights as we drove in.